xrettle/WFGY/Avatar/research/README.md

 This is important.

-The **docs** layer helps users do things.
+The **Docs** layer helps users do things.

-The **research** layer helps users understand why those things are structured the way they are.
+The **Research** layer helps users understand why those things are structured the way they are.

 For example:

-1. docs say how to start
+1. Docs say how to start
-2. research says why the front door is structured as entrance law
+2. Research says why the front door is structured as entrance law

-1. docs say how to tune
+1. Docs say how to tune
-2. research says why bounded controls are not sovereign
+2. Research says why bounded controls are not sovereign

-1. docs say how to recover
+1. Docs say how to recover
-2. research says why recovery is not magic and why reentry must be arbitrated
+2. Research says why recovery is not magic and why reentry must be arbitrated

-1. docs say how to read the file
+1. Docs say how to read the file
-2. research says why the packed body has a spine, a bridge, matrices, and preservation law
+2. Research says why the packed body has a spine, a bridge, matrices, and preservation law

 This separation keeps the project readable without throwing away its deeper logic.